00fox/FreeMind/README.md

 **You can report issues by mail at issues@00fox.com**

 # FreeMind is an addon that changes the way you use World of Warcraft
-Still in alpha, opened beta soon...

-Initially there will only be the English version.

 FreeMind is a complete addon, made of several modules that do not use resources if they are not used.
   This does not drown the list of addons because the activation is done through the settings.